data-analysis

 • Launched the Tesla Solar Roof (Generation 3) in 2020

-• Introduced a subscription-based solar plan (later discontinued)
+• Introduced a subscription solar plan (later discontinued)

-Source 1: Tesla's Form 10-K filed with the SEC for fiscal year 2024 reports the Energy Generation and Storage segment generated $10.09 billion in revenue, but breaks out almost none of it by individual product line.
-The filing notes that residential solar deployments declined year over year and that the company is allocating most operational focus toward Solar Roof and utility-scale storage rather than panel-only retrofits.
-The 10-K still does not separate SolarCity legacy lease/PPA revenue from new Tesla-branded installs, which is part of why long-term Tesla Solar economics remain hard for outsiders to model (Tesla 2024 10-K, filed Jan 2025).
+Tesla's 2024 10-K reports the Energy Generation and Storage segment at $10.09 billion in revenue but breaks out almost nothing by product line, and doesn't separate SolarCity legacy lease/PPA revenue from new Tesla-branded installs, part of why long-term Tesla Solar economics stay hard to model.

 What Solar Products Does Tesla Offer Today?